Eating Behavior from Pregnancy through Early Childhood

 - Allison Rojas, BS, Postbaccalaureate Fellow, Undergraduate Scholarship Program

 The overarching goal of this research group is to advance our understanding of the determinants of healthful eating behaviors, thereby advancing the development of scalable behavioral nutrition interventions to improve diet quality and diet-related health outcomes.
 Our research is motivated by the urgent need to reduce morbidity and mortality resulting from preventable diet-related risk factors.
 Poor diet quality, characterized by excessive intake of discretionary foods (i.e., nutrient-poor foods high in energy, added sugar, fat, and sodium) and inadequate intake of fruits, vegetables, and whole grains, is the leading contributor to the global disease burden.
 Adherence to diet quality recommendations is low in every segment of the U.S. population, and public health approaches to improve diet quality have been minimally effective.
 The public health impact is considerable, especially during critical developmental periods.
 Our research program investigates behavioral and environmental influences on eating behaviors, from pregnancy through early childhood, to guide the development of future novel approaches to facilitate dietary change.
-Current projects include Pregnancy Eating Attributes Study (PEAS) and Sprouts: Development of Eating Behaviors in Early Childhood.
+Current projects include the Pregnancy Eating Attributes Study (PEAS) and Sprouts: Development of Eating Behaviors in Early Childhood.

 Pregnancy Eating Attributes Study (PEAS)

 The Pregnancy Eating Attributes Study (PEAS) addresses the public health problem of poor maternal diet quality, excessive gestational weight gain, and postpartum weight retention, which are prevalent across racial/ethnic groups and income levels and are modifiable risk factors for numerous adverse maternal and child health outcomes.
 PEAS is an observational prospective cohort study investigating determinants of dietary intake and weight change during pregnancy and postpartum, as well as infant feeding behaviors.
-Participants were enrolled at less than 12 weeks gestation and followed, with their infants, until 1 year postpartum; data include dietary intake, anthropometrics, biospecimens, medical records, self-reported eating and other health-related behaviors, and infant feeding.
+Participants were enrolled at less than 12 weeks gestation and followed, with their infants, until one year postpartum; data include dietary intake, anthropometrics, biospecimens, medical records, self-reported eating and other health-related behaviors, and infant feeding.
 Primary study findings, reported previously, were that greater propensity for reward-related (i.e., hedonic) eating was associated with worse diet quality during pregnancy, but not with gestational weight gain or postpartum weight retention.
 Lower availability of fruit and vegetables and greater availability of obesogenic foods in the home food environment were associated with worse diet quality, but the associations of reward-related eating with diet and weight did not vary depending on the home food environment or individual self-control.

 Sprouts: Development of Eating Behaviors in Early Childhood

-Sprouts addresses the public health problem of poor diet quality in children, which tracks into adulthood and has multiple adverse health consequences.
+Sprouts: Development of Eating Behaviors in Early Childhood addresses the public health problem of poor diet quality in children, which tracks into adulthood and has multiple adverse health consequences.
 Inadequate intake of whole plant foods and excessive intake of discretionary foods (i.e., energy-dense foods and beverages that contribute minimally to other nutritional requirements) begin in early childhood, which is a critical period for the development of food preferences and eating behaviors.
 These behaviors in turn influence child growth and adiposity, as well as long-term eating patterns, underscoring the need for research elucidating influences on early childhood diet quality.
+Sprouts follows the offspring of PEAS participants from child age 3.5 through five years.
 Dietary intake, anthropometrics, laboratory-assessed behavioral data, and parent-reported feeding/eating behaviors were collected from PEAS parents and children.
-Data collection began in 2019 and was completed late in 2024.
+With this well characterized cohort followed from early pregnancy through early primary school, we will investigate how prenatal and infant exposures, parent feeding practices, and behavioral factors influence the development of child eating behaviors, diet, and growth from ages three to seven years.

 Publications

 - Diet quality from early pregnancy through one year postpartum: a prospective cohort study.
-Am J Clin Nutr 2024 120(5):1284–1293
+Am J Clin Nutr 2024 120:1284-1293

 Collaborators